-Searching the public records of the U.S. Patent and Trademark Office (USPTO) website for intellectual property collateral is becoming a standard for many deals that include UCC due diligence.
+Searching the public records of the US Patent and Trademark Office (USPTO) website for intellectual property collateral is becoming a standard part of UCC due diligence.

-Due to the increasing value and importance of trademarks and patents in secured transactions, lenders often accept and some may require intellectual property (IP) as loan collateral and thus insist on the proper perfection of their security interest in IP on the public record.
+Due to the increasing value and importance of trademarks and patents in secured transactions, lenders may accept intellectual property (IP) as loan collateral and thus insist on the proper perfection of their security interest in IP on the public record.
 Uncovering security interests and understanding the priority position of lenders in this intangible collateral is critical.
-However, a UCC search of the central filing office may not be enough since specific IP properties are typically not itemized on UCC financing statements but could be secured within a general collateral description of “all assets”.
+This can be accomplished through searching for UCC filings and filings at the USPTO.
+A UCC search of the central filing office may not be enough.

-Critical insight can be gained by searching for filings at the USPTO, but the truth is that finding trademark and patent information on the USPTO website can be tedious and many searchers simply do not have the expertise to complete an accurate and thorough search.
-To do it right, you need to be familiar with how the USPTO website is organized, boolean search logic and the USPTO’s changing data entry protocols, and be patient enough to review a long list of possible search results, identify the relevant results and organize this information into a clear, logical format.
+However, finding this trademark and patent information on the USPTO website can be tedious and many searchers simply do not have the expertise to complete an accurate and thorough search.
+To do it right, you need to be familiar with Boolean search logic and the USPTO’s changing data entry protocols, and patient enough to review a long list of possible search results, identify the relevant results and organize this information into a clear, logical format.

 Are Names Misspelled in the USPTO Databases?

 Yes.
-When data is manually keyed into a system over an extended period of time, especially by the public, keying errors are inevitable.
+When data is manually keyed into a system over an extended period of time, keying errors are inevitable.
 Searchers should be aware of this and consider conducting searches on some of the more common errors.